inj3ctor-m4/WebHackingNotes/README.md

 network attack surface, discover new threats, and assess their global impact [https://censys.io/].
 - Utilize the waybackmachine for finding forgotten endpoints

+***The Technology Stack: Identify the technologies used
+- One of the first tasks I do when testing a new application is identify the technologies being used.
+This includes, but isn’t limited to, frontend JavaScript frameworks, server-side application frameworks, third-party services, locally hosted files, remote files, and so on.
+- Having the knowledge about the framework used to develop a website gives you an advantage in identifying the vulnerabilities that may exist in the unpatched versions.
+- Look for what the underlying tech is. useful tool for this is nmap again & for web apps specifically wappalyzer

 ***Identifying New Fuctionality:
 - You can also discover new site functionality by tracking JavaScript files.